TheVarsity/Survival-Handbook/src/pages/index.md

 ---
 heading: DECLASSIFIED
-mainImage: /img/clipboard.png
+mainImage: /img/bg.png
 templateKey: index-page
 title: DECLASSIFIED
 image: /img/background.jpg
 subheading: The Varsity's UofT Survival Guide
 covidGuidelines:
   title: Staying safe with your friends
-  description: Candice Zhang
+  description: Candice Lee Zhang
   text:
     para: Your first year at university is a chance to make new friends and connections.
 Even though physical distancing guidelines have been relaxed in Ontario, we have to remember that a pandemic is still going on.
 This means implementing safety measures when hanging out with others.
 If you have recently planned to socialize with your peers or plan to in the future, remember to follow the advice provided below.
     list: